RossPaterson/advent-of-code/2023/README.md

-From the [Reddit thread](https://www.reddit.com/r/adventofcode/comments/18nevo3/2023_day_21_solutions/), the input and the given number of steps are even sneakier, so that there is a simple formula for the answer.
+From the [Reddit thread](https://www.reddit.com/r/adventofcode/comments/18nevo3/2023_day_21_solutions/), the input and the given number of steps are even sneakier, so that there is a simple formula for the answer (recalling day 9).
 So that's why the input had that big diamond shape in it.

 ## [Day 22: Sand Slabs](https://adventofcode.com/2023/day/22) \*\*